SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

     <li> Manage Account
         <ol type="1">
             <li>The system shall allow the registered user to update their personal information.</li>
-            <li>The system shall allow the registered user to update their personal information.</li>
             <li>The system shall update the updated information of the registered user in the database.</li>
+            <li>The system shall allow the registered user to change and update the current password.</li>
+            <li>The system shall update the updated password of the registered user in the database.</li>
+            <li>The system shall allow the registered user to upload a profile image to the account.</li>
+            <li>The system shall insert the profile image uploaded by the registered user in the database.</li>
         </ol>
     </li>
     <li> Search Recipe